-The Government's Gigabit Broadband Voucher Scheme has now been launched.The scheme provides vouchers of up to £3,000 for businesses to connect to a Full Fibre solution (i.e. Fibre to the Premises - FTTP).
-It also provides funding of up to £500 for residents, providing there is a business in the scheme.
-Details are available at gigabitvoucher.culture.gov.uk/
+The Government’s Gigabit Broadband Voucher Scheme has now been launched.The scheme provides vouchers of up to £3,000 for businesses to connect to a Full Fibre solution (i.e. Fibre to the Premises – FTTP).
+It also provides funding of up to £500 for residents, providing the financial contribution to businesses in the scheme is over 50%.
+Details are available at gigabitvoucher.culture.gov.uk

 Superfast Cornwall is encouraging businesses and residents that are beyond any existing superfast broadband rollout plans to apply to this scheme.